ieg-dhr/DigiKAR/docs/managing-space.md

 2 However, as this step does not limit all georeferences to the expected area, further outliers in the visualisation of all georeferenced points must be identified manually and corrected using additional information (assignment to modern states and administrative units).
 3. Although almost all points are located in the expected (Central) European area, a manual check of each individual georeferencing would hardly be feasible.
 For this reason, the two geo-references from Geonames and Google have now been automatically compared and, in the event of statistically relevant deviations, the modern name form has been re-examined and further specified.

-## Cotrolling Geocoding results

-After geocoding the derived modern place names with the API it is necessary to controll the results, since typically some of the places are matched with other places of the same name.
-This requires additional troubleshooting by hand or script.

 ## Places as virtual / relational spaces

 Many places in AP3 denote connections that are not necessarily physical; see places of nobilitation.
 Many offices and titles awarded in the early modern period could be held by absent persons.